openebs-archive/e2e-tests/k8s/gcp/k8s-installer/README.md

 > cluster_name=my-Cluster

 It will delete the cluster specified else it will delete the last created cluster.
-If you have created **multiple** cluster, you have to specify the, existing cluster name to be deleted in extra-vars.
+If you have created **multiple** clusters, you have to specify the, existing cluster name to be deleted in extra-vars.

 - Run `delete-vpc` to delete the existing VPC (if required)
 ```bash